Single Subject Teaching Credential Program

 Student teaching is fulltime teaching for a semester under the supervision of a cooperating teacher and university supervisor.
 Single subject student teachers are placed in high schools or middle schools where they will teach several different courses in their content areas.

-Apply now, or read about Test Requirements.
+Apply now, read about Test Requirements, or attend the next Info Night.